Qiskit/qiskit-ibmq-provider/README.md

 Now you're set up and ready to check out some of the other examples from our [Qiskit Tutorial](https://github.com/Qiskit/qiskit-tutorial) repository.

-## Authors
+## Authors and Citation

 The Qiskit IBM Q provider is the work of [many people](https://github.com/Qiskit/qiskit-terra/graphs/contributors) who contribute to the project at different levels.
+If you use Qiskit, please cite as per the included [BibTex file](https://github.com/Qiskit/qiskit/blob/master/Qiskit.bib).

 ## License